BNIA/Close-Crawl/README.md

 Or run the Makefile: `make install`

 Run the tests: (the tests run on [nose](https://github.com/nose-devs/nose))
 - For UNIX machines, a Makefile has been provided for convenience.
-Navigate to `tests` to run: `make -f Makefile_test`
+Just run: `make test`
-- For non-UNIX machines: `nosetests -v` will work.
+- For non-UNIX machines: `nosetests -v -w tests` will work.

 ## Abstract